abbeyseto/FSND-Capstone-Inc/README.md

-# Casting Agency API
+# Capstone Agency API

-This project is my first step to a fully developed web application following `Udacity Fullstack Developer Nanodegree` guidelines.
-It's a web app for a casting agency where users can add movies, actors, and relate each actor to the movies he acted in, and vice versa.
+This project is a web app for a casting agency (Capstone Inc.) where users can add movies, actors, and relate each actor to the movies he acted in, and vice versa.

+There are some level of permission set in this API, so depending on the kind of user, there are roles and permissions assoinged to each credentials.
 This project uses python, flask and postgresql for it's backend and hosted on heruko.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/)

 No frontend is developed for this app, you can use it using cURL or [Postman](https://www.postman.com)

+## Deployment

+This app is deployed on heruko under this link [Capstone-z Inc](https://capstonez.herokuapp.com/).

 ## Getting Started